Legislative Assembly for the ACT: 2005 Week 12 Hansard (Thursday, 20 October 2005) . . Page.. 3950 ..

 MR STANHOPE (Ginninderra—Chief Minister, Attorney-General, Minister for the Environment and Minister for Arts, Heritage and Indigenous Affairs) (3.27): I present the following paper:

 Sentence and Release Options for High-Risk Sexual Offenders—Report prepared for the ACT Government by Professor David Biles OAM, Consultant Criminologist and Professor Associate, Charles Sturt University, dated September 2005.

 I ask for leave to make a statement in relation to the paper.
+Leave granted.

 MR STANHOPE: The issue of how we deal with sex offenders is always complex and is bound to stir community debate.
 All governments want to minimise the threat posed by serious and repeat sexual offenders, especially those who prey on children.
 But we want to be sure that any response is considered and evidence based.